assyrianic/Tagha/README.md

 - [ ] add bitwise AND, OR, XOR operations
 - [ ] add memory addressing so we can support pointers (achieved saving stack pointer index to stack I believe?).
 - [ ] add memory dereferencing (can't have memory addressing without dereferencing can we?)
+- [ ] implementing a call stack and memory addressing means we would need a form of buffer overflow protection.
+- [ ] group all globals into a single struct